January 8th, 2018

 I’ve been traveling solo for more than six years now.
 While not every trip is on my own, many of my journeys begin by stepping onto a plane with just my bag and a flexible itinerary of where to go and what to do.
 And though I start off solo, I’ve found that I’m never really alone—unless I want to be.

 Meeting locals is one of the best parts of traveling and going alone doesn’t mean that you have to hole up in your hostel and not venture out.
-While it may take a bit more effort to meet locals on a solo trip (it can be nerve-wracking for more introverted folks), here are some sure-fire places and activities that can make it an easier endeavor.
+In fact, it’s the perfect opportunity to fully immerse yourself in local culture—your new local friends will know the best off-the-grid spots to eat and explore.
+And beyond the travel tips, meeting people from the area can help expand your worldview and create meaningful friendships, lifelong or fleeting, with people you never would have met otherwise.
+So while it may take a bit more effort to meet locals on a solo trip (it can be nerve-wracking for more introverted folks), it’s well worth the effort.
+To help you along, here are some sure-fire places and activities that can make it an easier endeavor.

 Skip the hostel and rent a room.